saint1729/pas-appmaker/README.md

 ## Setup

-By design, App Maker is flexible, and can be installed anywhere.
+By design, App Maker is flexible, and can be installed anywhere!
-The sub-sections below will explain how App Maker requires the location of two unique directories in order to function properly.

 ### App Home

-The App Home directory is where your application definitions are stored.
+The App Home directory is where your application definitions are located.
 By default App Maker assumes "/var/spool/pas/repository/applications/".
-However, this is tunable using one of the two options below...

 ```
 export PAS_APP_HOME=/var/spool/pas/repository/applications